sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 ### Using Credit Cards

 Keep in mind that in the US, tap-to-pay isn't as common as it is in Canada.
 Most places now will still swipe your credit card and make you sign the reciept with a pen.
+When you ask for the bill, U.S. restaurants will give you a folded bill book, which you put your credit card in and give it to your server.
+They'll take your credit card to the service area, then return it with it, a pen and two receipts - a customer copy and a merchant copy.
+You must sign the merchant copy and write down what tip you want to give, then add it up yourself and write down the total, and then sign at the bottom.
+You can then leave with the customer copy and your credit card.
+If expensing/reimbursing the meal with your company, make sure you write the tip on the customer copy as well and keep it.

 <section id="Money-Convert" />